Our Visit to Japan

 Going up the hill, sweat running down every part of our skin, we realised again how hot it is in the summer here in Japan, around 35C with very high humidity.
 We had remembered to bring a bottle of drink for each of us but they were emptied quickly.
 Jerome started to moan that he was too tired and couldn’t walk anymore.
 I had sympathy for him, as I was feeling exhausted and hot as well but was trying to stay awake for as long as possible.

-The search for the closest vending machine began.
+The search for the closest vending machine (hey are usually everywhere) began.
 We couldn’t find one until we reached the temple, where Jerome dunked his head under the water tab to cool off.
 I wasn’t sure whether this conformed with the etiquette at a temple but there was no one else around.

 The temple itself wasn’t very big but it contained a few old buildings and a pond with lotus flowers and lots of graves dotted around the hillside.